-The cost of campus housing varies depending on the residence area and room type.
+The cost of campus housing varies depending on your assigned residence area and room type.
 Additional information about room rents will be available soon.

 There is a two-week room change "freeze" at the beginning of each semester.
-Following that two-week period, Room Change Requests can be submitted on-line through Self-Service THD.
+Following that two-week period, room change requests can be submitted to the Office of Residence Life & Housing on-line.

 Check-in for new students takes place in your assigned residence area.
 At check-in, you will receive the key to your bedroom.
 You will also receive your MCLA ID.
 In Berkshire Towers and Hoosac Hall, your ID provides access to the front door of the building.
 In the Flagg Townhouse Apartment Complex, you will receive a second key that opens your apartment door.
 Immediately following the check-in process, all new students participate in the Welcome Week program.
 You will receive additional information about this program at a later date.

 Each student room contains a bed with an extra-long mattress (36" x 80"), dresser, desk with desk chair, bookcase or bookshelf and closet per occupant.
 All bed frames on campus are adjustable to varying heights to maximize your comfort and storage needs.

 In Hoosac Hall and Berkshire Towers, each student room also comes equipped with a